RUB-NDS/DISTINCT/README.md

 [![Website distinct-sso.com](https://img.shields.io/website-up-down-green-red/https/distinct-sso.com)](https://distinct-sso.com)
 <a href="https://gitpod.io/#https://github.com/RUB-NDS/DISTINCT"><img src="https://img.shields.io/badge/Contribute%20with-Gitpod-908a85?logo=gitpod" alt="Contribute with Gitpod"/></a>

-DISTINCT is a Single Sign-On security analysis framework for modern communication techniques that was developed for the paper [📝](https://distinct-sso.com/paper.pdf) "DISTINCT: Identity Theft using In-Browser Communications in Dual-Window Single Sign-On".
+DISTINCT is a web-based Single Sign-On security analysis framework for modern communication techniques that was developed for the paper [📝](https://distinct-sso.com/paper.pdf) "DISTINCT: Identity Theft using In-Browser Communications in Dual-Window Single Sign-On".
+It is designed to monitor and analyze the in-browser communication techniques sending in-browser messages across browser windows at runtime.
+Its dynamic analysis approach automates the (1) capturing, (2) detection, (3) visualization, (4) security analysis, and (5) exploitation of Single Sign-On flows relying on novel in-browser communication techniques.
+You can find more details in the paper [📝](https://distinct-sso.com/paper.pdf).

 ## 🚀 Quick Start